Four (4) types of common contract electronics manufacturing agreements

-The service agreement is the most important document in the relationship between the electronics manufacturing services (EMS) provider and the OEM.
+The hardware manufacturing contract service level agreement is the most important document in the relationship between the electronics manufacturing services (EMS) provider and the OEM.
 Not just an agreement between two parties, the service agreement provides the critical outline of the exchange between the vendor and customer.
 Sprinkled in are rules of engagement that detail the who, what, where, when and how much.

 Formal contracts enable EMS providers to reassign the risk to the customer (OEM).
 Without a contract, the customer typically is not held liable for its forecast, so all purchasing and other spending made by the EMS provider is at its own risk and comes with limited rewards.
 The OEM, on the other hand, is interested in mitigating its supply chain exposure and risk.

 Well-managed EMS providers put significant internal forethought and discipline into determining the actual and anticipated costs of doing business with a potential OEM client well in advance of signing a contract service agreement.

 Additionally, providers will also solicit input from various internal cross-functional groups such as process and test engineering, production, program management and finance.
 Individuals from these departments often have first-hand knowledge from working with similar technologies or products.
 This type of planning and input should be used to determine costs and help an EMS better manage its profits and margins.

 In your search results, you will be able to further target options by choosing services or markets, then selecting Go.

 Contrary to what some device manufacturer executives believe, many OEM organizations do not invest enough time or resources when formulating and negotiating their contract service agreements.
 One likely reason is that they do not understand how a sophisticated EMS business model is run.